SSWConsulting/SSW.Rules.Content/rules/useful-information-on-changes/rule.md

   - title: Tiago Araujo
     url: https://ssw.com.au/people/tiago-araujo
 related:
+  - write-a-good-pull-request
   - github-content-changes
   - meaningful-pbi-titles
 created: 2023-02-08T19:59:31.616Z
 guid: e126fb1b-8b28-4712-b928-6ba400274015

 ---

 When creating a Pull Request with your changes, it is important to have a good description that will help the reviewer to understand what was done.

-Not adding a description is common and not helpful.
-There are also cases where people overexplain.
-You should try to include just the right amount of information.
+Leaving the description blank is common and not helpful.
+There are also cases where people overexplain. **You should try to include just the right amount of information.**

 <!--endintro-->